syncfusion-content/xamarin-docs/Xamarin/SfPullToRefresh/PullToRefresh-Events.md

 ## Refreshing

 `Refreshing` event is triggered once pointer is released.
-This event is triggered till the `IsRefreshing` property is set false.
+This event will occur till the `IsRefreshing` property is set as `false`.

 {% tabs %}